-There was a time when the most popular Chili was this Old Fashioned American Chili, and Chilil used to be quite a bit different than the trendy varieties of today.
-There was a time when Chili was made with simpler ingredients and was served as a family meal, not a culinary adventure.
-A time when Chili was saucy enough to add a few crackers – and saucy enough that one HAD to use a spoon.
-And a spoon wouldn’t stand up in it!
-I miss that chili.
+There was a time when the most popular Chili was this old-fashioned American Chili, different than today’s trendy versions.
+There was a time when Chili was made with simple ingredients and was served as a family meal, not a culinary adventure.
+A time when Chili was saucy enough to add a few crackers – and saucy enough that a spoon was used for eating, not standing up in your Chili.
+I miss that Chili!

-My little sister recently suggested I do another Chili post; my last was White Bean and Chicken Chili, posted in 2011.
-I confessed that I couldn’t and somewhat shamefacedly (is that a word) admitted it was because I like this simple Chili we grew up with (My Mom made this) best – and I didn’t think anyone would be interested in it.
+My little sister suggested I do another Chili post; my last was White Bean and Chicken Chili, posted in 2011.
+This simple, old-fashioned chili I grew up with (My Mom made this) is my fave – but I told her I didn’t think anyone would be interested.

 About Old Fashioned American Chili:

-My sister, though, surprised me when she chimed in she likes it best, too!
-The following week I ran into a young lady puzzling over cans of tomatoes in the store, consulting with her boyfriend on her iPhone.
-Turns out she was making her (long passed) Grandma’s Chili recipe to surprise her Dad, who had been craving it for years.
-She showed me the recipe (almost the same as this) and I explained it in a bit more detail.
-They had been puzzled, never having had chili quite like this!
+Turns out, she likes it best, too!
+Then I ran into a young lady puzzling over cans of tomatoes in the store, consulting with her boyfriend on her iPhone.
+She was making her (long-passed) Grandma’s Chili to surprise her Dad, who had been craving it for years.
+They had started it and were puzzled because they’d never had chili like this, so I explained to her.

-But that convinced me (I mean if there ever was a sign) that it was worth posting this old recipe!
-Just know that it is going to be thinner than the chilis of today, but every bit as flavorful, and not too hot for a family.
-What it is is “basic” and that doesn’t have to be a bad word!
-Jazz it up how you want if you wish!
+That convinced me (I mean if there ever was a sign) that it was worth posting this old recipe!
+Just know this is a family recipe.
+It’s flavorful but not too hot, and a little basic by today’s standards.
+And basic doesn’t have to be a bad word!

 Making Old Fashioned American Chili:

-This is a pretty easy recipe and there’s not even much prep work.
-You might wanna know that I always double this, and sometimes triple it – even if I’m at the house alone.
-And certainly, if my son is around!
+This is easy with little prep work.
+I always double and sometimes triple the recipe – even if I’m at the house alone.
+And for sure if my son is around!
 As written, it makes 4 servings.
 That’s just a tease!

-Start off cooking the ground beef as you dice the onions, bell pepper, and mince the garlic.
-Then dump the veggies into the ground beef.
+You’ll brown the ground beef as you dice the onions and bell pepper, and mince the garlic.
+Then dump it all into the ground beef.
 Once the veggies are softened, drain the excess fat.
 Add the spices in and stir around, giving them a chance to wake up and get flavorful.
-All that’s left is the tomatoes and water.
+All that’s left is the tomatoes, the water, and the beans.

-This keeps well for five to six days, covered tightly and I think it is at its best on the second day or later.
-Chili freezes very well, too.
-Just thaw in the fridge overnight and reheat on the stovetop or in the microwave.
+This keeps well for four to five days, covered tightly, and is even better after the first day.
+It freezes well; thaw in the fridge overnight and reheat on the stovetop or in the microwave, lightly covered.

 Saving Money on Old Fashioned American Chili: